kyledavis109/Music-Exploration-App-API/README.md

 5. You will need a few npm packages installed to run this app.
 To install the packages, in the terminal navigate to the root folder of the repository and then run `npm i`.

-6. A `.env` file to store enviornmental variables for the API is required.
+6. A `.env` file to store environmental variables for the API is required.
 These variables will be sensitive information so it's best to not share them with anyone.
 Create a `.env` file in the root directory of this file and store the environmental variables as follows:

  ```
 PORT=